Category Archives: Relationships

 Of course, no workplace is perfect.
 There will be times when we take things personally, and tense moments are inevitable.
 We are human, after all.
 Expecting total detachment or a complete absence of reactivity over months and years of collaboration is unrealistic.
 The key is learning to manage these tensions constructively.

-On this front, I’ve found tremendous support in the Nonviolent Communication (NVC) principles developed by Marshall Rosenberg.
+On this regard, I’ve found tremendous support in the Nonviolent Communication (NVC) principles developed by Marshall Rosenberg.
 NVC emphasizes empathetic listening, focusing on both our own and others’ needs, and communicating in a way that strengthens relationships rather than damages them.
 I recommend reading Rosenberg’s book or even attending NVC workshops; these principles can genuinely transform our interactions.

 Ultimately, it’s essential to avoid harboring resentment—whether toward ourselves or others—and to remember that we’re part of a continuous growth process.
 Every challenge is an opportunity to learn, depending on our perspective.
 Rather than labeling experiences as “good” or “bad,” it’s more productive to view them as parts of life’s broader journey.